ftrias/TeensyGProf/README.md

 2. Keep track of which function calls which.
 It will use this to create an estimate of the cumulative time spent in a function and all functions it calls.

-After running for a while (you determine this time), a file "gmon.out" is written  out to a serial port with the function counters and data.
-A python program listens for this file on the serial port and then this file is cross-referenced by gprof with  the original executable to  generate a table of execution times.
+After running for a while (you determine the amount of time), a file "gmon.out" is written  out to a serial port with the function counters and data.
+A python program listens for this file on the serial port and then gprof will cross-reference this file the original executable by gprof to generate a table of execution times.

 Installation Instructions
 --------------

 1. Install ZIP file as Arudino library.

-2. Modify files as described in *Patches* section
+2. Modify files as described in *Patches* section.

-3. Build or copy arm-none-eabi-gprof and modify `readfile.py` to point to it
+3. Build or copy arm-none-eabi-gprof and modify `readfile.py` to point to it.

 Running Instructions
 --------------

-4. Start Arduino and open TeensyGProf example
+1. Start Arduino and open TeensyGProf example.

-5. Select menu Tools / Profile / On
+2. Select menu Tools / Profile / On.

-6. Select a USB Type that includes Serial (preferably Dual Serial USB)
+3. Select a USB Type that includes Serial (preferably Dual Serial USB).

-7. Compile and upload
+4. Compile and upload.

-8. Run `python readfile.py --serial /dev/cu.usb.usbmodem123456` [substitute actual usb serial device]
+5. Run `python readfile.py --serial /dev/cu.usb.usbmodem123456` [substitute actual usb serial device].

 `readfile.py` will open the serial port, print out anything it receives, filtering and processing the special `gmon.out` data.
 It will write out the `gmon.out` file and then run `gprof` to show the outout.